Unveiling the Hidden Costs of Your Virtual Event

 - Watch our full segment on the "hidden costs" of virtual events.

-As you navigate the pivot to virtual, LAI is here to help you determine virtual event pricing, best practices, event enhancements, and more!
+As you plan your virtual event, LAI is here to help you determine event pricing, best practices, program enhancements, and more!
 Reach out to our team today to start talking all things virtual: